| Reading time: | 5 min |

 .

-The EKS CLI is available for a variety of operating systems and Linux distributions and there are multiple ways to install it.
+eksctl is available for a variety of operating systems and Linux distributions.
 It runs on both Arm Linux distributions and Windows on Arm.
+The following steps show how you can install eksctl and verify the installation by creating a simple Amazon EKS cluster.

 For Linux, confirm you are using an Arm machine by running: